 While there are dozens of rad GPS devices on the market, they are expensive and bit excessive for basic hiking and backpacking.
 Instead of investing in one of these pricey pieces of gear, use your handy smartphone and never get lost in the wilderness.
 Google Maps is our trick to navigating the trail but you will need to know a few tricks.
-Read on to find out 5 ways to use your smartphones as a GPS app while hiking or backpacking.
+Read on to find out 5 ways to use your smartphone as a GPS app while hiking or backpacking.

-Google Maps is especially helpful if you’re seeking the epic, hidden gem hikes.
+Google Maps is especially helpful if you’re seeking epic, hidden gem hikes.
 I can’t tell you how many times our smartphone GPS has saved us from getting lost or stuck in the wilderness.

 Google Maps Hiking GPS Tip #1: Download offline maps

 The first and most important part of using your phone as a GPS is downloading maps for offline viewing.
 Obviously, you’re not going to have cell service if you’re hiking off the grid.
 To download maps for offline viewing click the little menu icon in the top right corner.
 You’ll see a menu that looks like this:

 Click “Offline Maps” and select “Custom Map.”
 Download the entire vicinity of the area you will be hiking in, not just the minimum area possible.

 Related blog: Backpacking Pack List- Everything You Need To Be Comfortable in the Backcountry